nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename an existing tag

+**MSS**

+1. User chooses to rename existing tag
+2. AddressBook requests for the name of the existing tag
+3. AddressBook verifies existing tag is valid
+4. AddressBook requests for a new tag name
+5. User enters a new tag name
+6. AddressBook prompts user for confirmation
+7. AddressBook renames existing tag name to new tag name
+8. AddressBook displays operation has completed successfully.
+Use case ends.

+**Extensions**

+3a.
+AddressBook detects an invalid tag
+> 3a1.
+AddressBook requests for the correct data
+> 3a2.
+User enters new data
+Steps 3a1‐3a2 are repeated until the data entered are correct Use case resumes from step 4

+6a.
+User cancels the prompt
+> 6a1.
+AddressBook display main menu. <br>
+ Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.